jasonc1/taskr/README.md

 ## For Future Improvements
 Since this was a small assignment as an introductory javascript exercise, some features were left out.
 For future development, I would animate the creation, deletion, and completion of events.
 In addition, I would do some date validation, and provide a date picker.

+**Side note, if you are wondering, I use json as my dev name.